 Force Panda is a fantastic blog from self-professed Dev-Admin hybrid, Narender Singh.
 Narender is a Salesforce MVP who writes passionately about coding, as well as more declarative features, such as Flow.

 Recommended Read: Lock and Unlock Records in Salesforce Using Flows

 7. Technical Potpourri

-Technical Potpourri was created by 17x certified Application Architect, Sudipta Deb, in 2015.
+Technical Potpourri was created by 20x certified Application Architect Sudipta Deb in 2015.
 The blog contains technical content for developers, as well as release features and certification guides.
-Many of his blogs contain both written and video content, such as this recent post, “Understand CSS functional pseudo-class selectors :is() and :where()”.
+Many of his blogs contain both written and video content.

 10. Bob Buzzard

-Now this wouldn’t really be a Developer blog ‘top 10’ post without Keir Bowden’s Bob Buzzard.
-Kier has been running his blog for over 11 years, and has a huge archive of posts covering every aspect of Salesforce development.
-Keir’s posts are mainly based around tutorials, and as he has been running this for so long, each post is very well thought out and easy to follow.
-Keir is CTO of Platinum Partner, BrightGen, and is also a Salesforce MVP.
+Now this wouldn’t really be a Developer blog top 10 post without Keir Bowden’s Bob Buzzard.
+Kier has been running his blog for over 12 years and has a huge archive of posts covering every aspect of Salesforce development.
+Keir is the CTO of Platinum Partner BrightGen, and is also a Salesforce MVP.

 Want More Salesforce Blogs?

-If you are interested in hearing what the Salesforce marketing influencers have to say, then check out these blogs which share content on Pardot and Marketing Cloud.
+If you are interested in hearing what the Salesforce marketing influencers have to say, then check out these blogs that share content on Pardot and Marketing Cloud.